biteval/koai/README.md

 ## OS Compatibility

-This project implements Apache Cassandra 5.0.3, which does not support Windows, so it is currently validated only on Linux systems.
-If you require Windows compatibility, you may implement an alternative Cassandra version at your discretion.
+This project uses Apache Cassandra 5.0.3, which does not support Windows, so it is currently validated only on Linux systems.
+If you require Windows compatibility, you may use an alternative Cassandra version at your discretion.

 ## Requirements